Fred Flintstone at the Cross House

 Sadly though, while in amazing shape for its age, I cannot keep it; too many areas are damaged.
 And under is the original pine flooring.
 I would love to restore that.

-The plan is to carefully pull up the Flintstone flooring, and use it to make counter tops for the kitchen, and as a surface for the huge table in the laundry room (below the kitchen).
-This way the flooring will remain in the Cross House, where it has been for 80+ years, but be repurposed.
+The plan is to carefully pull up the Flintstone flooring, and use it to make, perhaps, counter tops for the kitchen, and, perhaps, as a surface for the huge table in the laundry room (below the kitchen).
+This way the flooring will remain in the Cross House, where it has been for 80+ years, but repurposed.

 I think Fred & Wilma would approve.